 One of NFL’s most dynamic wide receivers and perhaps one of their most gifted athletes, Braylon Edwards is known as a deceptive route runner with uncompromising downfield explosiveness.
 His unique embodiment of agility and strength also allow Edwards to dominate the field as a possession receiver making him a triple threat.
 Beginning and quitting his football career in the same week at the age of 12, Braylon’s father Stan Edwards, a collegiate football alumnus from the University of Michigan, took the opportunity to teach his son one of life’s most valuable lessons, “Never quit.
 If there is something, anything you really want to do, don’t let anything stand in your way, never be a quitter.”
 He encouraged young Edwards to go back and see the season through before making a decision to quit and the rest is history.
 From that season forward Braylon modeled himself after his football childhood heroes, Hall of Famer Jerry Rice.
-Braylon explains, “Jerry was an extra hard workers on and off the field, he always gave his best, he was the ultimate team guy and always presented himself with their best foot forward.”
+Braylon explains, “Jerry was an extra hard worker on and off the field, he always gave his best, he was the ultimate team guy and always presented himself with their best foot forward.”

 - Height: 6-3